Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Clay (aluminum oxide AI2O3 with a small amount of other compounds);

-Most ferrous metal ores contain oxides, such as red iron ore - Fe2O3 and magnetic iron ore - Fe3O4.
+Most ferrous ores contain oxides, such as red iron ore - Fe2O3 and magnetic iron ore - Fe3O4.

-Depending on the chemical properties distinguish:
+Depending on the chemical properties, there are:

 Salt-forming oxides:

-o basic oxides (for example, sodium oxide Na2O, copper(II) oxide CuO): metal oxides whose oxidation state is I-II;
+o basic oxides (for example, sodium oxide Na2O, copper (II) oxide CuO): metal oxides, the oxidation state of which is I-II;

-o acidic oxides (for example, sulfur oxide(VI) SO3, nitrogen oxide(IV) NO2): metal oxides with oxidation state V-VII and non-metal oxides;
+o acidic oxides (for example, sulfur oxide (VI) SO3, nitric oxide (IV) NO2): metal oxides with an oxidation state of V-VII and oxides of non-metals;

-Homework: paragraph 18, exercises 1,4,5
+Homework: paragraph 18, exercise 1,4,5

 Target:

-develop a careful attitude towards your health.
+develop a caring attitude towards your health.

-If the metal exhibits a variable oxidation state, then its value, as for binary compounds, is indicated with a Roman numeral in brackets and pronounced at the end of the name of the base, for example: CuOH - copper (I) hydroxide, read “copper hydroxide one”; Cr(OH), - copper (II) hydroxide, read “copper hydroxide two”.
+If the metal exhibits a variable degree of oxidation, then its value, just as for binary compounds, is indicated by a Roman numeral in brackets and pronounced at the end of the name of the base, for example: CuOH - copper (I) hydroxide, read "copper hydroxide one"; Cr (OH), - copper (II) hydroxide, reads "copper hydroxide two."

-In relation to water, bases are divided into two groups: soluble NaOH, Ca(OH)2, K0H, Ba(OH)? and insoluble Cr(OH)7, Ke(OH)2.
+In relation to water, the bases are divided into two groups: soluble NaOH, Ca (OH) 2, K0H, Ba (OH)? and insoluble Cr(OH)7, Re(OH)2.
 Soluble bases are also called alkalis.
-You can find out whether a base is soluble or insoluble in water using the table "Solubility of bases, acids and salts in water".
+You can find out whether a base is soluble or insoluble in water using the table "Solubility of bases, acids and salts in water."

-Calcium hydroxide Ca(OH)2 or slaked lime is a loose white powder, slightly soluble in water (in the solubility table, the formula Ca(OH)a has the letter M, which means a slightly soluble substance).
-It is obtained by reacting quicklime CaO with water.
+Calcium hydroxide Ca (OH) 2 or slaked lime is a loose white powder, slightly soluble in water (in the solubility table against the formula Ca (OH) a there is the letter M, which means a poorly soluble substance).
+It is obtained by the interaction of quicklime CaO with water.
 This process is called quenching.
-Calcium hydroxide is used in construction for masonry and plastering of walls, for whitewashing trees, and for producing bleach, which is a disinfectant.
+Calcium hydroxide is used in construction during masonry and plastering of walls, for whitewashing trees, to obtain bleach, which is a disinfectant.

 A clear solution of calcium hydroxide is called lime water.
 When CO2 is passed through lime water, it becomes cloudy.
 This experience serves to recognize carbon dioxide.